East-West Crossing Project

 Where is the East-West Transportation Crossing Project?

 The East West Crossing Project will create an option for pedestrians and bikers (and skateboarders and strollers) that will include a single span bicycle/pedestrian bridge over I-89, just south of the Exit 14 interchange ramps.
 A shared use path will start at Williston road, adjacent to Staples Plaza and follow the southwestern edge of the interchange, as well as a connection to a shared use path that runs through the Quarry Hill neighborhood, would connect to the western end.
 The eastern terminus would be reached through a shared-use route close to the Comfort Inn and CVS, as well as a possible connection to the University Mall property.

 What is the project development process?

 There are four phases to City Center projects: A Scoping, B1 Concept Development, B2 Construction Documents and C Construction.

-We are in Phase B1 - Concept Development
+We are in Phase B2 - Construction Documents

-This phase ends with a final design concept recommendation to the City Council for the project and includes:
+This phase ended with a final design concept recommendation approval by the City Council and included:

 June 16 Workshop 1 - Design Ideas

 August 31 Workshop 2 - Concepts for Review

 October 13 Workshop 3 - Draft Final Concept